 But I didn’t do that very often.

 I am no longer defined by my technical performance in school—not even college.
 I’m defined by what I’ve done, and what I go on to do with what I have.
 I’m defined by what I’m willing to learn, and how steadily I’m inclined to grow and change and help others.
-I’m not a failure because the schooling I had wasn’t quite right for buy plavix side me.
+I’m not a failure because the schooling I had wasn’t quite right for me.
 My life is getting better and more amazing constantly.
 No one cares that my grades were lame.
 And even “school” isn’t what I thought.

 School is me.
 The most important school has always been me.
 I just didn’t discover that until after I was grown up.